Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Discussion

 In the light of the conceptualizations presented in the previous sections, a starting point for this innovation is a sufficiently rich way of describing and reasoning about social roles, as for instance captured by Hohfeldian and CAES positions.
 Actually, because normative positions enter within the reasoning cycle as expectations, CAES descriptions offer a complete frame within which we expect role players to be ``boundedly rational'', and for this reason they can be used to characterize the problems---of modeling, design, planning, monitoring, diagnosis, assessment, see e.g. \citep{Breuker1994}---that the agents must solve in a certain social role, and the knowledge resources they require for that.

 The harder the problem (from a C-D gap perspective), the harder is to verify as an observer that the agent is doing as expected, and for this reason the agent will need to argue its choices to other participants in the environment to explain that he acted correctly.
 Evidently, the agent \emph{in that role} is biased in its information collection by its CAES description requirements, and therefore, to correctly check \emph{ex-post} whether he took good decisions, we may need to rely for rationality at a higher level on the dialectical process taking place between the agents.
 A typical solution, compatible with Heiner's theory of predictable behaviour, would be to come up with an increasingly rigorous \emph{burden of proof} protocol for justifying decisions.
 If, on the other hand, performance can be easily scored (e.g.~on recognizing faces, for instance) the depth of the reasoning process to be articulated can be minimal.

-This brings us to the design problem of deciding whether to utilize tacit knowledge methods (e.g.~based on statistics) or explicit knowledge methods.
+This brings us to the design problem of deciding whether to utilize \textit{tacit knowledge} methods (e.g.~based on statistics) or \textit{explicit knowledge} methods.
 Evidently, the first are for their nature (typically feed-forward) faster than the second.
 But there is something more than performance at stake.

-For Watson like systems, the results of the question-answering ``race'' amongst competing agents are clear: the judge-user is supposed to know the answer, there will be no requests about ``why'' that answer is correct.
+For Watson-like systems, the results of the question-answering ``race'' amongst competing agents are clear: the judge-user is supposed to know the answer, there will be no requests about ``why'' that answer is correct.
 On similar lines, consider a mobile phone unlocking application based on face recognition.
 On the other hand, when a diagnostic device settles on the conclusion ``the patient has the appendicitis'', it is natural for the user to demand \emph{why}, expecting reasons that are acceptable to him.
-Similarly, a public administration cannot (or at least shouldn't) deny e.g.~a parking license or citizenship without explaining \emph{why}.
+Similarly, a public administration cannot (or at least should not) deny e.g.~a parking license or citizenship without explaining \emph{why}.
 The \emph{social} role demanded of the intelligent agents in the two types of applications is different, and this difference is at the root of the recent calls for \emph{explainable AI} \citep{Core2006}.
 When AI devices have social relevance, they cannot neglect to provide reasons (determined by their role) for their functioning.